georgemitenkov/GSoC-2021/README.md

 following results:

 - Both the byte type and `bytecast` instruction where introduced to LLVM IR.
-I implemented a basic lowering for them in SlectionDAG (byte is mapped to an integer, and `bytecast` is a no-op), and adapted the code generation in Clang to produce bytes for `unsigned char`/`char` and casts where necessary.
+I implemented a basic lowering for them in SelectionDAG (byte is mapped to an integer, and `bytecast` is a no-op), and adapted the code generation in Clang to produce bytes for `unsigned char`/`char` and casts where necessary.